Press release

 Budget deficit and one-off relief measures

-In view of the double blow of the current economic downturn and the coronavirus outbreak, and given the enviable level of Hong Kong’s fiscal reserves, the Financial Secretary (FS) rightly introduced in today’s budget an array of one-off relief measures totaling HK$120 billion, the major one being a HK$10,000 cash handout to each Hong Kong permanent resident aged 18 or above.
-These proposed measures are in addition to the HK$30 billion fund, earmarked for helping people and enterprises to fight against the coronavirus outbreak earlier announced by the Chief Executive.
+In view of the double blow of the current economic downturn and the COVID-19 outbreak, and given the enviable level of Hong Kong’s fiscal reserves, the Financial Secretary (FS) rightly introduced in today’s budget an array of one-off relief measures totaling HK$120 billion, the major one being a HK$10,000 cash handout to each Hong Kong permanent resident aged 18 or above.
+These proposed measures are in addition to the HK$30 billion fund, earmarked for helping people and enterprises to fight against the pandemic, as announced earlier by the Chief Executive.
 The one-off relief measures announced today would help alleviate the tax burden of individuals and enterprises and help those within the social security net to better prepare for the challenging time ahead.”

 Agnes Chan added that “Although the cash payout scheme involved a huge sum of public money of HK$71 billion, it was an exceptional one-off measure taken in light of the current unique circumstances and should not therefore impose a burden on Hong Kong’s long-term fiscal position.
 In fact, the budget deficit for 2020-21 would be reduced from HK$139.1 billion to HK$59 billion after excluding the one-off relief measures (and excluding certain items that do not actually represent revenue).
 Viewed in this light, the HK$59 billion deficit would be well within the internationally accepted limit of 3% of GDP.”

-Agnes Chan added that “While the projected budget deficits for 2021/22 to 2024/25 ranged from HK$7.4 billion to HK$16.8 billion would not be too significant, representing 0.2% to 0.6% of Hong Kong’s GDP in the relevant years, the projection is based on the economic growth rate of Hong Kong of 2.8% (the average rate for the past 10 years being 2.9%).
-As such, it would be imperative for the Government to ensure that Hong Kong re-emerges stronger from its current economic difficulties and rebounds promptly.”
+Agnes Chan adds, “While the projected budget deficits for 2021/22 to 2024/25 ranged from HK$7.4 billion to HK$16.8 billion would not be too significant, representing 0.2% to 0.6% of Hong Kong’s GDP in the relevant years, the projection is based on the economic growth rate of Hong Kong of 2.8% (the average rate for the past ten years being 2.9%).
+As such, it would be imperative for the government to ensure that Hong Kong re-emerges stronger from its current economic difficulties and rebounds promptly.”

 How Hong Kong should respond to the proposed global minimum tax rate under Base Erosion and Profit Shifting (BEPS) 2.0